CraveFM/nsGoodLookingLoginFormApp/README.md

 Example taken from [:bookmark:`nativescript.rocks`](https://plugins.nativescript.rocks/samples) and can be used as a template since it has already been converted to [NativeScript 7](https://nativescript.org/blog/nativescript-7-announcement)

-## :o: Create a project by using this template
+## :bulb: Create a project by using this template

 ```
 $ ns create nsGoodLookingLoginFormApp --template https://github.com/CraveFM/nsGoodLookingLoginFormApp.git